vfarcic/devops24/manuscript/06-jenkins-setup.md

 echo $G_PROJECT
 ```

-Please note that the output will differ from what I've got.
+Please note that the output might differ from what I've got.
 In my case, the output is as follows.

 ```
 devops24-book